-Following this Report, the Network has been busy supporting the Trusts to move towards implementing the recommendations which will see the number of NICUs reduce to three in the long term with new patient pathways to enable the care of the most premature babies less than 26 weeks gestation to be focused at Newcastle and Middlesbrough.
+Following this Report, the Network has been busy supporting the Trusts to move towards implementing the recommendations which has seen the number of NICUs reduce to three, with a long-term aim of new patient pathways enabling the care of the most premature babies less than 26 weeks gestation to be focused at just Newcastle and Middlesbrough.
 This will enable safe, sustainable and high quality neonatal care to be maintained throughout the North East of England and North Cumbria.

 The Network has agreed patient pathways that should be followed to ensure babies are cared for at the most appropriate Unit according to their needs.
 We attempt to audit these on an annual basis and feed back the results at Board level to highlight compliance and any potential outliers and areas for action.
 These have recently been revised to take account of the changes due to reconfiguration and the latest set of agreed pathways can be found here.